andyblarblar/timebay/README.md

 First, ensure a mesh compatible Wi-Fi interface is available (only if using 802.11s), and that docker is installed.

+Ensure that the ethernet interface, the mesh interface, and bat0 are all denied in the dhcpcd config.

 Clone timebay.
 In the timebay directory, run

 For 802.11s: